eclipse-opensovd/odx-converter/README.md

 ### Notes
 - __This software is in early development, the output format may change in incompatible ways, until the first release (1.0.0)__
 - __Due to copyright, we can't provide the required odx-schema at the moment.
 You'll have to provide it yourself.__
+ Please read the schema [NOTICE](converter/src/main/resources/schema/NOTICE.md).

 ### Usage 📜